 If I like the 1st week of camp, is there an option for me to extend?If there is space in your group and chosen programme then sure!
 We would love to welcome you again.
 Bear in mind though, during peak weeks the groups will most likely be full so it’s worth for parents to check this before you come.

 If I am home sick, what kind of support will I receive?There will always be a pastoral care team on hand to help you.
 Therefore make sure you tell a member of staff at camp, and they can help you through this.
 All of the above are questions that you should take time to consider the answer and also important to discuss with your parents.
 If you have any doubts it’s important to ask the camp staff questions so that they know the best way to help you achieve your goals at camp!
-But remember, you are going to camp for YOU!
+But remember, you are going to camp for you!
 So it is important that you make the right decisions so that you can make this the best summer of your life!
+If you have any other questions about camp life please don’t hesitate to contact us.
 Camp is the best place to make new friends!
 Year after year, children make new friends at summer camp, and there are many returning campers who like to book into the same camp session together each year.
 Camp can be an exciting, fun holiday away from your parents, which you get to enjoy with your new friends.